-1. Position a shelf bracket inside the rack-mounting posts, as shown in Figure 7.
-Align the screw holes at the front of the shelf bracket with the holes in the front rack-mounting post.
-Then, attach the shelf bracket to the front rack-mounting post using a minimum of four 12-24 or 10-24 screws.
+1. Position a shelf bracket inside the rack-mounting rails as shown in the above figure.
+Align the screw holes at the front of the shelf bracket with the holes in the front rack-mounting rail.
+Then attach the shelf bracket to the front rack-mounting rail using a minimum of four 12-24 or 10-24 screws.

-Note: The bottom hole of the shelf bracket should align with the bottom hole (the hole immediately above the 1/2 in. spacing) of a rack unit on the rack-mounting post.
+Note: The bottom hole of the shelf bracket should align with the bottom hole of a rack unit on the rack-mounting rail (the hole immediately above the 1/2 in. spacing).

-- 2. Repeat Step 1 with the other shelf brackets. - 3.
-Verify that the shelf brackets are at the same height (using the level or tape measure, as desired). - 4.
-Attach the crossbar to the shelf brackets, as shown in Figure 7, using the 10-32 screws. - 5.
-Insert the slider posts into the shelf brackets, as shown in Figure 7.
-Attach them to the rear rack-mounting posts, using a minimum of four 12-24 or 10-24 screws.
+- 2. Repeat with the other shelf bracket. - 3.
+Verify that the shelf brackets are at the same height (using the level or tape measure as desired). - 4.
+Attach the crossbar to the shelf brackets as shown in the above figure, using the 10-32 screws. - 5.
+Insert the slider rails into the shelf brackets as shown in the above figure.
+Attach them to the rear rack-mounting rails using a minimum of four 12-24 or 10-24 screws.